vasu8480/Full_stack_simpilearn/tava.md

 			* Social Media
 			* chet chatting

-		#College annual day program on 17th feb 2023
-			1 Arrange the cultural program
-				- dance
-				- music
-				- drama
-				- skit
-				- fashion show
-				- singing
-			2 Invitations
-				- invite the guests
-				- invite the students
-				- invite the staffs
-				- invite the sponsors

-			3 Sponsors
-				- media sponsors
-				- food sponsors
-				- Student sponsors

-			4 Venue
-			 - stage
-			 - seating arrangements
-			 - sound system
-			 - lights
-			 - food stalls
-			 - parking
-			 - security

-			5 Refreshments
-				- food
-				- water
-				- snacks
-				- drinks

-		1.Important and Urgent
-			* Create a Budget
-			* Arrange the Venue,Refreshments
-			* Arrange the Sponsors,Invitations
-			* Arrange the Cultural Program

-		2.Important but not Urgent
-			* Arrange the Parking, Security,Seating Arrangements and Stage

-		3.Not Important but Urgent
-			* Arrange the Student Sponsors,Food Sponsors and Media Sponsors

-		4.Not Important and Not Urgent
-			* Arrange the Drinks,Snacks and Water

 		College annual day program on 17th feb 2023
 			1 Arrange the cultural program
 			2 Invitations